hexos-project/hexos/README.md

 # hexos
-HexOS is an OS designed to be friendly, extensible and secure
+HexOS is an OS designed to be friendly, extensible and secure.

-For success build, you need to clone hexos-project/octox to "kernel" directory
+It uses Octox kernel, and BOOTBOOT bootloader.